-Our closed-loop MPC scheme for the elastic arm uses optimized evaluation techniques for the aSSM-reduced model, yielding a 6D aSSM-reduced model with significantly lower average solve times 1 [ms] for a 0.06 [s] MPC horizon.
-These solve times are 10 times lower than ones reported in \citet{alora24} for hardware MPC experiments with simpler 6D SSM-reduced models.
+Our closed-loop MPC scheme for the elastic arm uses optimized evaluation techniques for the aSSM-reduced model, yielding a 6D aSSM-reduced model with significantly lower average solve times of 1 [ms] for a 0.06 [s] MPC horizon.
+These solve times are 10 times lower than those reported in \citet{alora24} for hardware MPC experiments with simpler 6D SSM-reduced models.
 With these upgrades, higher-dimensional aSSM-reduced models offer better accuracy with faster solve times.
-We note that shorter solve times alone do not necessarily amount to increased performance in high-speed tasks.
-Indeed, the robot's sampling time is typically hardware-constrained irrespective of the specific task.
-Therefore, what ultimately matters in a hardware implementation is the reduced model's accuracy in predicting the dynamics.
+We note that shorter solve times alone do not necessarily translate into improved performance in high-speed tasks.
+Indeed, the robot’s sampling time is typically hardware-constrained irrespective of the specific task.
+Therefore, what ultimately matters in a hardware implementation is the reduced model’s accuracy in predicting the dynamics.